segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/surveysparrow/index.md

 SurveySparrow uses our stream Source component to send Segment event data.
 It uses a server-side (`track`) method to send data to Segment.
 These events are then available in any destination that accepts server-side events, and available in a schema in your data warehouse, so you can query using SQL.

-The default behavior is for SurveySparrow to pass the hash value of email and mobile number of respondent as the anonymousId.
-There are cases in which SurveySparrow does not have an associated email or mobile number, in which case a random hash will be passed in as the anonymousId.
+The default behavior is for SurveySparrow to pass the hash value of the email address and mobile number of the respondent as the `anonymousId`.
+There are cases in which SurveySparrow does not have an associated email address or mobile number, in which case a random hash will be passed in as the `anonymousId`.

 ## Events